cesarade/Programming-Phoenix-LiveView/README.md

 If the changeset’s action is empty, then no errors are set on the form object— even if the changeset is invalid and has a non-empty `:errors` value.

+## LiveView Form Bindings

+By default, binding `phx-submit` events causes three things to occur on the client:

+* The form's inputs are set to "readonly"
+* The submit button is desabled
+* The "phx-submit-loading" CSS class is applied to the form

+While the form is being submitted, no further form submissions can occur, since LiveView JavaScript disables the submit button.
+Our code uses the phx-disable-with binding to configure the text of a disabled submit button.
+The phx-debounce binding let’s you specify an integer timeout value or a value of blur.
+Use an integer to delay the event by the specified number of milliseconds.
+Use blur to have LiveView JavaScript emit the event when the user finishes and tabs away from the field.